Manhattan Beach Securities Attorney

 Does Varnavides Law handle cases outside of Manhattan Beach?

 Yes.
-While we serve Manhattan Beach investors, we represent clients throughout California as well as and New York where Gary Varnavides is licensed.
-FINRA arbitration can proceed regardless of geographic location since it is a national dispute resolution forum.
+While we serve Manhattan Beach investors, the firm represents clients throughout California and in New York matters where appropriate.
+FINRA arbitration can proceed in a national forum when the dispute falls within FINRA jurisdiction.

 Take Action to Protect Your Financial Future